-Explore island Paros on your luxury yacht charter in Greece
+Explore Paros on your luxury yacht charter in Greece

-Small and unassuming, Paros is one of the most popular Cycladic island.
-With its cozy mountain villages, trendy towns and welcoming people, this idyllic island has a charm that is distinctly its own.
+Small and unassuming, Paros is one of the most popular Cycladic islands.
+With its cozy mountain villages, trendy towns, and welcoming people, this idyllic island has a charm that is distinctly its own.

-Ideal for young people, families and couples alike, Paros’ golden and exotic beaches are perfect for sunbathing, windsurfing, snorkeling and swimming.
-Its villages – which include whitewashed houses, quaint roads and churches with royal blue domes – reflect typical Cycladic architecture.
-Marble found by digging into the island’s mountains have been used to sculpt some of history’s most critical structures, including the Venus de Milo and Napoleon’s tomb.
+Ideal for young people, families, and couples alike, Paros’ golden and exotic beaches are perfect for sunbathing, windsurfing, snorkeling, and swimming.
+Its villages – which include whitewashed houses, quaint roads, and churches with royal blue domes – reflect typical Cycladic architecture.
+Marble found by digging into the island’s mountains has been used to sculpt some of history’s most critical structures, including the Venus de Milo and Napoleon’s tomb.

-Make sure you stop by Paros during your next yacht charter adventure through the Aegean Sea, and get ready to experience an idyllic weekend in Paradise like you’ve never had before.
+Make sure you stop by Paros during your next yacht charter adventure through the Aegean Sea and get ready to experience an idyllic weekend in Paradise as you’ve never had before.